Apellis Pharmaceuticals Inc. (APLS) Just Got Our Attention

 APLS’s Market Performance

-APLS stocks went up by 1.37% for the week, with a monthly jump of 4.09% and a quarterly performance of -5.18%, while its annual performance rate touched 74.36%.
-The volatility ratio for the week stands at 4.85% while the volatility levels for the past 30 days are set at 5.23% for Apellis Pharmaceuticals Inc. The simple moving average for the period of the last 20 days is -14.32% for APLS stocks with a simple moving average of -1.68% for the last 200 days.
+APLS stocks went down by -24.91% for the week, with a monthly drop of -21.84% and a quarterly performance of -33.64%, while its annual performance rate touched 17.36%.
+The volatility ratio for the week stands at 11.07% while the volatility levels for the past 30 days are set at 6.59% for Apellis Pharmaceuticals Inc. The simple moving average for the period of the last 20 days is -20.48% for APLS stocks with a simple moving average of -12.34% for the last 200 days.

 Analysts’ Opinion of APLS

-Many brokerage firms have already submitted their reports for APLS stocks, with H.C.
-Wainwright repeating the rating for APLS by listing it as a “Buy.”
-The predicted price for APLS in the upcoming period, according to H.C.
-Wainwright is $75 based on the research report published on July 19th of the current year 2022.
+Many brokerage firms have already submitted their reports for APLS stocks, with Jefferies repeating the rating for APLS by listing it as a “Hold.”
+The predicted price for APLS in the upcoming period, according to Jefferies is $40 based on the research report published on November 10th of the current year 2022.

-Stifel, on the other hand, stated in their research note that they expect to see APLS reach a price target of $60.
-The rating they have provided for APLS stocks is “Buy” according to the report published on June 17th, 2022.
+H.C.
+Wainwright, on the other hand, stated in their research note that they expect to see APLS reach a price target of $75.
+The rating they have provided for APLS stocks is “Buy” according to the report published on July 19th, 2022.

-ROTH Capital gave a rating of “Sell” to APLS, setting the target price at $40 in the report published on April 14th of the current year.
+Stifel gave a rating of “Buy” to APLS, setting the target price at $60 in the report published on June 17th of the current year.

-During the last 5 trading sessions, APLS fell by -16.80%, which changed the moving average for the period of 200-days by +33.99% in comparison to the 20-day moving average, which settled at $58.42.
-In addition, Apellis Pharmaceuticals Inc. saw 27.01% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, APLS fell by -24.91%, which changed the moving average for the period of 200-days by +11.61% in comparison to the 20-day moving average, which settled at $56.02.
+In addition, Apellis Pharmaceuticals Inc. saw -4.63% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at APLS starting from Dunlop A. Sinclair, who sale 500 shares at the price of $60.83 back on Nov 01.
-After this action, Dunlop A. Sinclair now owns 129,930 shares of Apellis Pharmaceuticals Inc., valued at $30,415 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at APLS starting from Deschatelets Pascal, who sale 12,000 shares at the price of $46.47 back on Nov 08.
+After this action, Deschatelets Pascal now owns 963,780 shares of Apellis Pharmaceuticals Inc., valued at $557,640 using the latest closing price.

-Grossi Federico, the Chief Medical Officer of Apellis Pharmaceuticals Inc., sale 2,500 shares at $60.83 during a trade that took place back on Nov 01, which means that Grossi Federico is holding 99,884 shares at $152,075 based on the most recent closing price.
+Townsend Adam J., the Chief Commercial Officer of Apellis Pharmaceuticals Inc., sale 5,000 shares at $58.54 during a trade that took place back on Nov 03, which means that Townsend Adam J. is holding 42,907 shares at $292,700 based on the most recent closing price.

 Stock Fundamentals for APLS